TheMannu/Docker/Basic Explainations/Dockerfile Explaination.md

     ```
 - **Information**:
     - The `STOPSIGNAL` instruction sets the system call signal that will be sent to the container to exit.
 This signal can be a valid unsigned number that matches a position in the kernel’s syscall table, for instance 9, or a signal name in the format `SIGNAME`, for instance `SIGKILL`.Reference

+- **Information**:
+    - The `STOPSIGNAL` instruction sets the system call signal that will be sent to the container to exit.
+This signal can be a valid unsigned number that matches a position in the kernel’s syscall table, for instance 9, or a signal name in the format `SIGNAME`, for instance `SIGKILL`.Reference